 This is how dangerous AI can be.

 Think you can spot the difference between content generated by AI and content generated by a human?
-Read through the below and see if you can spot which sentences or paragraphs were compiled by an NLP algorithm.
+Read through the below and see if you can spot which sentences or paragraphs were compiled by a LLM.

 Artificial intelligence is revolutionizing the world around us.
 It already powers our smartphones, but the implications don’t stop there.
 Artificial Intelligence will not only impact how we use technology, it will transform how we live, interact with others and work.
 It’s set to create new industries that didn’t exist before and disrupt existing ones.